an-minyoung/an-minyoung.github.io/_pages/about.md

 I earned my BS in mechanical engineering in 2014 at Iowa State University.
 Upon graduating I completed my internship at the Rehabilitation Institute of Chicago (rebuilt as the [Shirley Ryan Ability Lab](https://www.sralab.org/)) before moving on to the startup world.
 In 2019, I was accepted into the Masters of Science in Robotics program at Northwestern University.

 In the wake of trauma the body may find it difficult to continue on as usual, causing disability or impairment that may be difficult or impossible to overcome.
 My professional goal is to help build systems that interact with the body to improve function, strength, and ability.
-By understanding how the body's underlying systems operates and how they communicate, we can build prosthetics that interact with the body in a much more natural way.
+By understanding how the body's underlying systems operates and communicate, we can build prosthetics that interact with the body in a much more natural way.

 <!-- By watching how mother nature overcomes her challenges, we can incorporate those lessons into engineering design.
 When we apply those naturally inspired systems, not only do we learn more about our own world, but we develop a deeper respect for it. -->